louis-leung/scheduler-microservice/README.md

 #### Improvements Needed:
 - The integration tests currently only test for correct JSON payload of the object created as opposed to the entire Resource wrapper (with links).
 This is due to some object mapper conflicts that I haven't resolved yet.
 - Not complete code coverage on tests.
+- Some form of authentication. (e.g. access token)